MicrosoftDocs/cpp-docs/docs/overview/2017/what-s-new-for-visual-cpp-in-visual-studio.md

 **Visual Studio 2017 version 15.7**:

 - New compiler switch [/Qspectre ](../../build/reference/qspectre.md) to help mitigate against speculative execution side-channel attacks.
 See [Spectre mitigations in MSVC](https://blogs.msdn.microsoft.com/vcblog/2018/01/15/spectre-mitigations-in-msvc/) for more information.
-- New diagnostic warning for Spectre migitation.
+- New diagnostic warning for Spectre mitigation.
 See [Spectre diagnostic in Visual Studio 2017 Version 15.7 Preview 4](https://blogs.msdn.microsoft.com/vcblog/2018/04/20/spectre-diagnostic-in-visual-studio-2017-version-15-7-preview-4/) for more information.
 - A new value for /Zc, **/Zc:__cplusplus**, enables correct reporting of the C++ standard support.
 For example, when the switch is set and the compiler is in /std:c++17 mode the value expands to **201703L**.
 See [MSVC now correctly reports __cplusplus](https://blogs.msdn.microsoft.com/vcblog/2018/04/09/msvc-now-correctly-reports-__cplusplus/) for more information.

 ## C++ Standard Library improvements